 Which Has Greater Reach: Email or Social Media?

-In order to increase your organic reach on Facebook, people have to actually engage with your posts, and this can be difficult to accomplish.
+To increase your organic reach on social media, people have to actually engage with your posts, and this can be difficult to accomplish.
 But with email, you can increase your inbox placement rate simply by following best practices to make sure your emails don’t go in the spam box.

 Email Marketing ROI vs Social Media ROI

 When asked what is the most important measurement to gauge the effectiveness of any given channel, most marketers agreed that the overall return on investment (ROI) is the most important.

 So which yields the greatest ROI: email marketing, or social media?